Palm trees silhouetted against a golden sunset over Tampa Bay

 • East Coast or Gulf Coast?

-• South Florida (Miami area, perhaps)?
-Central Florida?
-Panhandle?
+• South Florida (Miami), Central Florida, or the Panhandle?

-After all that we landed in (drum roll, please)…
+After all that exploring, we landed in (drum roll, please)… Tampa Bay.

 Our first stop was an apartment over a garage in St. Petersburg.
-A year later, we moved to North Pinellas County, maybe 25 miles north of St. Pete.
-We’ve lived in three different North Pinellas towns, but we have been in Tarpon Springs, a lovely Gulf-front community with a heavy Greek influence, for the past 10 years.
+A year later we moved to North Pinellas County, about 25 miles north of St. Pete.
+Over the years we’ve lived in three different North Pinellas towns, and for the past 10 years we’ve called Tarpon Springs home—a lovely Gulf-front community with a strong Greek influence and easy access to the water.

 (Full disclosure)